Joara: Captain Juan Pardo's first expedition

+Fort San Juan

 Captain Pardo and his men reached Joara in January 1567.
 He renamed it Cuenca after his hometown of Cuenca, Spain.
 Snow in the Appalachian Mountains forced the Spanish to establish a winter base in the foothills at Joara.
 According to the records of the expedition, the explorers built a wooden fort at the north end of Joara and named it Fort San Juan.
 The fort became the first European settlement of present-day North Carolina, predating the first English colonies of Roanoke Island by 18 years and Jamestown, Virginia by 40 years.

 The Spanish kept a base in Fort San Juan and claimed sovereignty over several other settlements in the region, including Guaquiri (near present-day Hickory, Catawba County, North Carolina) and Quinahaqui (also in present-day Catawba County, NC).
 In February 1567, Captain Pardo established Fort Santiago at Guatari, a smaller town of Guatari (also called Wateree) natives located in present-day Rowan County, North Carolina.

 When Captain Pardo received word of a possible French invasion of Santa Elena (an early Spanish mission on the coast), he left a garrison of 30 soldiers to occupy Joara, and four soldiers and his chaplain, Sebastián Montero, to occupy Guatari.
 He departed the area with the remainder of his force.
 Pardo appointed sergeant Hernando Moyano to command the force stationed at Fort San Juan.